trailblazer/trailblazer.github.io/gems/reform/index.md

 title: "Reform"
 ---

+Reform provides form objects to run validations for one or multiple models.

-# Overview
+## Overview

+Validations no longer sit in model classes, but in forms.
+Once the data is coerced and validated, it can be written to the model.

-Reform provides form objects that maintain validations for one or multiple models, where a _model_ can be any kind of Ruby object.
-It is completely framework-agnostic and doesn't care about your database.
+A _model_ can be any kind of Ruby object.
+Reform is completely framework-agnostic and doesn't care about your database.

 A *form* doesn't have to be a UI component, necessarily!
 It can be an intermediate validation before writing data to the persistence layer.
 While form objects may be used to render graphical web forms, Reform is used in many pure-API applications for deserialization and validation.

-Note that validations no longer go into the model.
+* **API** In Reform, form classes define fields and validations for the input.
+This input can be validated using `validate` and written to the model using `sync` or `save`. [→ API](api.html)
+* **DATA TYPES** Reform can map model attributes, compositions of objects, nested models, hash fields and more. [→ DATA TYPES](data-types.html)
+* **COERCION** When validating, the form can coerce input to arbitrary values using the dry-types gem. [→ COERCION](options.html#coercion)
+* **POPULATOR** Deserialization of the incoming data can be customized using populators. [→ POPULATOR](populator.html)

 ## API